MMC Ventures EIS Fund

 MMC Ventures started in 2000 as a syndicated investment service for high net worth individuals.
 It was founded by Bruce Macfarlane, the current managing partner, and Alan Morgan.
 It launched its first EIS fund in 2005.
-Today MMC has over £190 million under management and has invested in over 50 companies.
+Today MMC has over £200 million under management.

-MMC has maintained a consistent investment style for 17 years.
-They only invest in high-growth technology-enabled businesses.
+MMC has maintained a consistent investment style for 18 years.
+It only invests in high-growth technology-enabled businesses.

 MMC was started as a vehicle for its founders and like-minded individuals to invest their own money.
 This ethos continue to this day.
-The MMC team have invested around 6% of total assets under management: this is a high level of involvement for any manager and aligns their interests with investors.
+This helps aligns the management team's interests with investors.

 MMC focuses on four sectors: fintech, digital media, consumer internet (including ecommerce), and business software.

-New investors into MMC’s EIS portfolio will receive approximately half of their investment into companies targeting consumers (B2C) and half into businesses selling to other businesses (B2B).
+New investors into MMC’s EIS portfolio should receive approximately half of their investment into companies targeting consumers (B2C) and half into businesses selling to other businesses (B2B).